JetBlue Airways Corporation (JBLU) Upgraded Issued by Wall Street Gurus

 JBLU’s Market Performance

-JBLU stocks went up by 0.47% for the week, with a monthly drop of -1.64% and a quarterly performance of -22.40%, while its annual performance rate touched 23.66%.
-The volatility ratio for the week stands at 2.65% while the volatility levels for the past 30 days are set at 2.97% for JetBlue Airways Corporation.
-The simple moving average for the period of the last 20 days is -0.45% for JBLU stocks with a simple moving average of -12.61% for the last 200 days.
+JBLU stocks went down by -3.42% for the week, with a monthly drop of -7.26% and a quarterly performance of -21.29%, while its annual performance rate touched 19.84%.
+The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 3.17% for JetBlue Airways Corporation.
+The simple moving average for the period of the last 20 days is -2.10% for JBLU stocks with a simple moving average of -14.50% for the last 200 days.

 Analysts’ Opinion of JBLU